VeraLiconaResearchGroup/OCSANA-Plus/docs/source/walkthrough.rst

 After completion of SFA, the results will appear in the SFA tab of the Results Panel.

-The "SFAConfig" tab displays which nodes were activated or inhibited in the initial configuration
+The "SFAConfig" tab displays which nodes were activated or inhibited in the initial user configuration

 .. image:: _static/sfares_config.PNG